-Provide any additional details about the d Researcher notes from demonstration: Nothing additional. have enough traffic flow (vehicle penetration) to enable a basic understanding of the traffic conditions in the Waycare system.
+False Alerts Provide any additional details about the de Researcher notes from demonstration: • Nothing additional.
+Alerts/Displays and Co Demonstrate and discuss the product's ab etectio onfigura have enough traffic flow (vehicle penetration) to enable a basic understanding of the traffic conditions in the Waycare system.
 For crashes, more dense data is needed. n environment.
-False Alanta Alerts/Displays and Co False Alerts (Need #18) Demonstrate and discuss the product's ability to minimize false alerts.
-Researcher notes from demonstration: Not discussed during demonstration.
-Notifications (Need #19) How are alerts provided to TMC operators or other users when an incident is detected?
-How can notifications be customized (e.g., email, text) for each recipient?
-Researcher notes from demonstration: Notifications are provided within the Waycare user interface.
-Operator This product allows users to: Researcher notes from demonstration: Support and Configuration Validate or dismiss incidents as they are received. \boxtimes Demonstrated (Needs #20-31) Configure incident alerts and displays uniquely for each individual user. - Turn on and off alerts for each incident type. \boxtimes Demonstrated Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues). \boxtimes Able to configure for typical vs. atypical traffic congestion.
-Configure the duration from incident detection to incident alert. \boxtimes Demonstrated.
+(Need #18) Researcher notes from demonstration: Not discussed during demonstration ion. mmmize juise uierts.
+Notifications (Need #19) How are alerts provided to TMC operators How can notifications be customized (e.g., Researcher notes from demonstration: Notifications are provided within or oth email, the W er users when an incident is detected? text) for each recipient? aycare user interface.
+Operator This product allows users to: Researcher notes from demonstration: Support and Configuration Validate or dismiss incidents as they are received. \boxtimes Demonstrated (Needs #20-31) Configure incident alerts and displays uniquely for each individual user. - Turn on and off alerts for each incident type. \boxtimes Demonstrated Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues).
+Able to configure for typical vs. atypical traffic congestion. • Configure the duration from incident detection to incident alert. \boxtimes Demonstrated.
 Configure speed thresholds for detecting congestion or slow traffic. \boxtimes Demonstrated.
 Configure thresholds for locating start/head and end/tail of traffic queues. × Create a baseline initially, but since it's machine learning, constantly adapting.
 (Takes 1-3 months to be fully deployed in an agency, looks at about 3 years of past data.
 Look at percentage of accuracy, then adjust) Configure incident alerts in real- time and by pre-determined parameters.
 Create a baseline initially, but since it's machine learning, constantly adapting